 The river Dean boldly runs down the southern side of the Recreation Ground.
 Almost unseen a small stream rises in the wood behind the bowling greens and runs in a stone built culvert beneath the edge of the cricket field and under the cottages and all the way across the children’s playground, under the railway viaduct and only re-appears where it drains into the river Dean.
 Not a lot of people know that!

 The name Gnathole probably comes from the time before the Macclesfield Canal was built when this was waste ground, very badly drained, and with the river ambling through it – ideal conditions for gnats and other nasties.
-When the canal was built, from 1825 – 1831, the river was straightened and the area drained in order to stabilise the ground where the embankment was to be built.
+When the canal was built, from 1825 – 1831, the river was re-routed through Palmerston Street tunnel, and later still straightened, and the whole area drained in order to stabilise the ground where the canal embankment was to be built.
 Further improvements came in the late 19thC when the area was brought into use as a recreation ground.

 The cottages in this area are believed to have been built by Stephen Sheldon (1771-1844), whose descendants continue to live nearby in Sugar Lane.